warisali2/warisali.ml/content/posts/dev-career-paths.md

 So, Don't ever think you only need technical skills to succeed in IT career. you definitely need social skills as well.

 # Major Fields
+There are numerous flavors of IT developer jobs out there and it's impossible to cover all of them because new ones are still coming out even as we speak.
+The best approach is to focus on the major categories and career path.

 ## Software Engineering
-### Careers in Software Engineering
-A big portion of IT developers are Software Developers whose primary responsibilites revolve around producing softwares.
+A big portion of IT developers are Software Developers whose primary responsibilities revolve around producing software.
-This field is called Software Engineering, whose main focus is develop softwares.
-Software Engineering can be further sub divided into sub fields based the certain aspects of Sofware Engineering they specialize in, which are:
+This field is called Software Engineering, whose main focus is develop software.
+Software Engineering can be further sub divided into sub fields based the certain aspects of Software Engineering they specialize in, which are:

 - Requirement Analyst
 - System Architect